What is not reviewed

 Files matching exclusion patternsFiltered before review.
 Same effect as binaries.No.

-Target branch does not match targetBranchFiltersWebhook fires but the orchestrator skips the review.No.
+Target branch does not match targetBranchFiltersWebhook fires but ADO Pilot skips the review.No.

 PR is closed, merged, or abandonedNew reviews are rejected.No.

-Tenant suspended or cancelledWebhooks accepted and recorded; new reviews rejected.
-Reviews already past quota reservation finish normally.No, except for in-flight reviews that already reserved quota.
+Tenant suspended or cancelledWebhooks accepted (ADO does not retry); events dropped, not stored.
+New reviews rejected.
+In-flight reviews finish normally.No, except for in-flight reviews that already reserved quota.

-enabled: false at org, project, or repoWebhook fires but the orchestrator skips the review.No.
+enabled: false at org, project, or repoWebhook fires but ADO Pilot skips the review.No.

 The rest of this page expands each row with the practical detail.

-Workarounds: split the PR into smaller change sets, or add the bulk-changed paths (lockfiles, generated code, vendored dependencies) to your exclusions so they do not eat the budget.
+Workarounds for very large PRs: split the PR into smaller change sets, or add bulk-changed paths (lockfiles, generated code, vendored dependencies) to your exclusions so they are stripped before the model sees the diff.

 Binaries and irreviewable formats